 Introduction to Maxformin 750 mg Tablet

 Maxformin 750mg Tablet is a medicine used to treat type 2 diabetes mellitus.
 It helps control blood sugar levels and thus prevent serious complications of diabetes.
 It is also used to treat a menstruation-related disorder known as Polycystic ovary syndrome (PCOS) in women.
+It is manufactured by Eris Lifesciences Ltd.

 Uses of Maxformin 750 mg